Eternal973/mai22maitouch/README.md

 **Thanks to [@clansty](https://github.com/clansty), now we have correct Individual bit breakdown for mai2, already updated.
 AI is really not good at orders/tables/numbers, they will make everything messed up:(**
 # How to Use
 You only need mai22maitouch.py, pther files is for testing.
-1.Use com0com to generate 2 pairs, COM3 <-> COM23, COM13 <-> COM33.
+1.Use [com0com](https://github.com/vovsoft/com0com) to generate 2 pairs, COM3 <-> COM23, COM13 <-> COM33.
 COM3 is the touch sensor's serial port for SDEY, COM13 for your controller (you can change it if need), COM23 COM33 for python to use (whatever you like)
-2.Edit GrooveMaster.ini, make sure DEV 1 and NO_SERIAL 0.
+2.Edit GrooveMaster.ini (config for maimai_dump_.exe), make sure DEV 1 and NO_SERIAL 0.
+I don't know much about how micetools work, you can try by yourself if you use micetools.
-3.Run mai22maitouch.py，it will start listening COM3 and COM13.
+3.Run mai22maitouch.py，it will start listening COM3 and COM13 (connect and config your controller's port first!).
 4.Start your game, the TouchSensor check will be a GOOD=).
-You may put a # before all the "print()" to disable printing to console, which may optimize speed and latency.
+You may put a # before all the "print()" to disable printing log to console, which may optimize speed and latency.
 # It works!
 Tested with SDEY1.99B, cool.
 # How it works